-Recommendations at a glance for jurisdictions to build the capacity of health care facilities to respond to sexual assault cases:
+Recommendations at a glance to build the capacity of health care facilities to respond to sexual assault cases:

-- Recognize the obligation of health care facilities to serve sexual assault patients. - Ensure that exams are conducted at sites served by examiners with advanced education and clinical experience. - Communities should explore what is best for them regarding locations of exam sites. - Communities may wish to consider developing basic requirements for designated exam sites. - Promote public awareness about designated exam sites, ensuring information is disseminated to appropriate agencies and community members.
-Encourage first responders to work together to assist victims in using these sites. - If a transfer from one health care facility to a designated exam site is necessary, use a protocol that minimizes time delays and loss of evidence and addresses patients' needs.
-However, avoid transferring these patients where possible.
+- Recognize the obligation of health care facilities to serve sexual assault patients in a culturally and linguistically appropriate manner. - Ensure that exams are conducted at sites served by examiners with advanced education and clinical experience, if possible. - Explore possibilities for optimal site locations. - Communities may wish to consider developing basic requirements for designated exam sites. - If a transfer from one health care facility to a designated exam site is necessary, use a protocol that minimizes time delays and loss of evidence and addresses patients' needs.

-Recognize the obligation of health care facilities to serve sexual assault patients.111 It is essential that all sexual assault patients who present to health care facilities be thoroughly evaluated.
+Recognize the obligation of health care facilities to serve sexual assault patients in a culturally and linguistically appropriate manner.
+119 It is essential that all sexual assault patients who present to health care facilities be thoroughly evaluated.
 Treating injuries alone is not sufficient in these cases.
 Staff who examine these patients must be educated and clinically prepared to collect evidence and document findings while maintaining the chain of custody.
-They should be able to coordinate crisis intervention and support for patients, as well as provide STI evaluation and care, pregnancy assessment, and discuss treatment options, including reproductive health services.
+They should be able to coordinate crisis intervention and support for patients, as well as provide STI evaluation and care, pregnancy assessment, and discuss treatment options.
 They must be aware of and follow jurisdictional reporting policies, and be able to provide court testimony if necessary.

-The Joint Commission on Accreditation of Healthcare Organizations (JCAHO)112 requires emergency and ambulatory care facilities to have established policies for identifying and assessing possible victims of rape and other sexual molestation.
+The Joint Commission on Accreditation of Healthcare Organizations (JCAHO)120 requires emergency and ambulatory care facilities to have established policies for identifying and assessing possible victims of sexual assault.
 It also requires staff to be trained on these policies.
-As part of the assessment process, JCAHO requires these facilities to define their responsibilities related to the collection and preservation of evidentiary materials.113 Sexual assault examiner programs are helping many health care facilities to carry out these requirements.
-Facilities should also familiarize themselves with the Federal Emergency Medical Treatment and Active Labor Act (EMTALA), which has provisions pertaining to the ability of hospitals to turn away patients with emergency medical conditions.114
+As part of the assessment process, JCAHO requires these facilities to define their responsibilities related to the collection and preservation of evidentiary materials.
+121 Sexual assault examiner programs are helping many health care facilities to carry out these requirements.
+Facilities should also familiarize themselves with the federal Emergency Medical Treatment and Active Labor Act (EMTALA), which has provisions pertaining to the ability of hospitals to turn away patients with emergency medical conditions.
+122

-Conduct exams at sites served by specially educated and clinically prepared examiners.
+Ensure that exams are conducted at sites served by examiners with advanced education and clinical experience, if possible.
 Some jurisdictions designate specific facilities as exam locations because they employ or have ready access to specially educated and clinically prepared examiners, as well as the necessary space, equipment, supplies, and policies to facilitate the exam process.
-Jurisdictions may rely on examiner programs to serve multiple exam sites within a specific area.115 Communities can benefit from designated exam facilities and examiner programs that use specially educated and clinically prepared examiners to conduct the exam because they:
+Jurisdictions may rely on examiner programs to serve multiple exam sites within a specific area.
+123 Communities can benefit from designated exam facilities and examiner programs that use specially educated and clinically prepared examiners to conduct the exam because they:

-- Increase the likelihood of a state-of-the-art examination; - Enhance a coordinated team approach;
+- Increase the quality of care for patients and attention to their needs. - Increase the likelihood of a state-of-the-art examination.